decentraland/documentation/content/creator/sdk7/media/video-playing.md

 We also recommend starting to play the video when the player is near or performs an action to do that.
 Starting to play a video when your scene is loaded far in the horizon will unnecessarily affect performance while players visit neighboring scenes.

+{{< hint warning >}}
+**📔 Note**: Some video formats may be supported by the browser, but not while running a preview in the Decentraland Editor in Visual Studio Code.
+In these cases, you can open the scene preview in the browser as an alternative.
+See [this document](https://github.com/microsoft/vscode-docs/blob/vnext/release-notes/v1_72.md#built-in-preview-for-some-audio-and-video-files) for more details on what video formats are supported in by Visual Studio code.
+{{< /hint >}}

 ## Start pause and stop a video

 To start playing the video or pause it, set the `playing` property to _true_ or _false_.
 If `playing` is set to false, the video is paused at the last frame shown.